rafageist/shannon-fano/README.md

-# Implementation of Shannon-Fano encoding algorithm (university project)
+# Implementation of Shannon-Fano encoding algorithm

 In the field of data compression, Shannon–Fano coding, named after Claude Shannon and Robert Fano, is a name given to two different but related techniques for constructing